Electric Vehicle Readiness

-This guide synthesizes findings from the 16 PEV community readiness projects.
+This guide synthesizes findings from the 16 EV community readiness projects.

-These resources can help communities plan for the arrival of plug-in electric vehicles (PEVs) and PEV charging.
-As local and regional leaders know, PEV readiness is a community-wide effort, requiring planning, charging infrastructure, policies, and support services.
+These resources can help communities plan for the arrival of electric vehicles (EVs) and EV charging.
+As local and regional leaders know, EV readiness is a community-wide effort, requiring planning, charging infrastructure, policies, and support services.

 Readiness planning can occur at the city, regional, or state level.
-PEV readiness can take many forms; some communities work to meet projected PEV needs while others take a more active approach and plan for how they can increase PEV adoption.
-By setting goals and timelines, PEV readiness planning can be specific and focused, and result in outcomes that benefit the community.
+EV readiness can take many forms; some communities work to meet projected EV needs while others take a more active approach and plan for how they can increase EV adoption.
+Planners can use the Electric Vehicle Infrastructure Projection Tool (EVI-Pro) to estimate how much EV charging infrastructure a city or state might need and what the electric load of EVs might be.
+By setting goals and timelines, EV readiness planning can be specific and focused, and result in outcomes that benefit the community.

-It is important to build off existing momentum and evaluate what work has already been done to support PEVs in the community as well as what local characteristics may influence PEV adoption.
+It is important to build off existing momentum and evaluate what work has already been done to support EVs in the community as well as what local characteristics may influence EV adoption.
 Factors to consider include:

 - Existing charging infrastructure